Samihaamin/samihaamin.github.io/README.md

 # samihaamin.github.io

-For my personal website, I wanted a clean UI.
-Using Bootstrap, HTML and CSS, I came up with [this](http://samihaamin.me).
+For my personal website, I wrote HTML and CSS code from scratch and then used the p5.js javascript framework to write the interactive background!
+Check out how it turned out [here](http://samihaamin.me).